-What I would say to someone suffering from top of foot pain, bottom of the foot pain, heel pain or ankle pain about looking into Pressure Wave as a possible treatment option, it’s all about your quality of life.
+What I would say to someone suffering from top of foot pain, bottom of the foot pain, heel pain or ankle pain about looking into EPAT as a possible treatment option, it’s all about your quality of life.
 In the world that we are in today, it’s a 24-hour newsreel, people are on the move.
 People need to keep moving.

 Instead of limping your way through your injury and pain hoping that it goes away, you can take the steps and actively take control of your own health.
 Exploring treatment options such as this can lead to a more fruitful life, a pain-free life, and just a happy life.